 Successful and timely progression of faculty along the traditional academic career path is increasingly challenging.
 Obtaining and renewing funding, initiating new and collaborative projects, and gaining recognition by the scientific community are essential elements for promotion to the associate and full professor level.
 This critical period in early and mid-career often coincides with increased family pressures including childcare and/or eldercare responsibilities, amongst other significant extraprofessional pressures.
 For some faculty members, these extraprofessional responsibilities are sufficiently significant to threaten their likelihood of advancement and promotion.

 The University of Pittsburgh School of Medicine is fully committed to supporting the success of all of the outstanding faculty members that we recruit to our institution.
-To this end, we are pleased to announce the Dean’s Faculty Advancement Award, an awards program funded by the School of Medicine and UPMC that is intended to enable junior and mid-career faculty members to maintain their research trajectory during a challenging period in their life and career.
-This highly competitive award will provide up to $35,000 per year for two consecutive years to help support the research and career development of faculty members facing significant personal responsibilities.
+To this end, applications are now open for the Dean's Faculty Advancement Award, an awards program funded by the School of Medicine and UPMC that is intended to enable junior and mid-career faculty members to maintain their research trajectory during a challenging period in their life and career.
+These competitive awards provide $35,000 per year for two consecutive years to help support the research and career development of faculty members facing significant personal responsibilities.

 This award is targeted toward tenure stream and non-tenure stream assistant and associate professors whose primary focus is basic or clinical research and who have significant extra-professional, personal responsibilities that impact their research productivity.
 Research prefix faculty members who wish to apply are requested to contact Dr. Weisz in advance.

 Part 1 of the Application

 Cover page information is to be submitted online through the following link.
 Click here

 The information that will be required includes: applicant’s name, campus address, campus phone, email, academic title, degree, SOM Department/Division, and the research project title.

 Part 2 of the Application

 Please note: Items 1 through 5 below are to be submitted in a single PDF document to: FacAdvAward@medschool.pitt.edu by 5 pm on Monday, May 4, 2020.